ByteInternet/eventsender/README.rst

 fast and secure Magento hosting and scalable cluster hosting.

 Check out our `Github page <https://github.com/ByteInternet>`_ for more open source software or `our site <https://www.byte.nl>`_ to learn about our products and technologies.
-Look interesting?
+Looks interesting?
 Reach out about `joining the team <https://www.byte.nl/vacatures>`_.
 Or just drop by for a cup of excellent coffee if you're in town!